fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 You may also wish to use [`.skip_early_check()`](../struct.BedCloudBuilder.html#method.skip_early_check) to avoid a fast, early check of the \*.bed file's header.

-Here we print the first five iids (individual or sample ids) and first find sids (SNP or variant ids).
+Here we print the first five iids (individual or sample ids) and first five sids (SNP or variant ids).
 We then, print all unique chromosome values.
 Finally, we read all data from chromosome 5 and print its dimensions.

 ```rust